 Who Can File a Wrongful Death Claim in Newark?

-In New Jersey, only the personal representative or executor of the deceased’s estate can file a wrongful death lawsuit (NJRS 2A: 31-2).
+In New Jersey, only the personal representative or executor of the deceased’s estate can file a wrongful death lawsuit (NJRS 2A: 31-2) on behalf of the deceased person’s estate.
 The deceased’s will usually appoints a personal representative.
-Often, this person is the deceased’s spouse, children, or parents, but familial relation is not required.
+Often, this person is the deceased’s spouse, children, surviving spouse, or deceased’s parents, but familial relation is not required.
 If the deceased had no will naming a personal representative, the state can name one.
-The people entitled to receive compensation from a wrongful death suit are those who would inherit the decedent’s property under New Jersey’s intestate laws.
-(NJRS 2A: 31-4).

 Common Causes of Wrongful Death in Newark